Frequently Asked Questions

 Do you permit service animals?

-Your artist may need to schedule you early or late in their shift to allow enough time to properly clean the room and floor after your service is complete and reduce allergens for our guests with allergies.
+If you bring a service animal your artist may need to schedule you early or late in their shift to allow enough time to properly clean the room and floor after your service is complete and reduce allergens for our guests with allergies.
 We will also need to respectfully schedule so that service animals are not present at the same time as guests with a fear of dogs/animals.
-Please advise us in advance if you will need to bring your trained service animal so we can schedule appropriately.
+Please advise us in advance if you will need to bring your trained service animal so we can schedule you appropriately.

 SUBSCRIBE TO OUR NEWSLETTER